ovidiu123/LFA_labs/lab1/report.md

         print(f"String '{string}' is accepted by the FA")
     else:
         print(f"String '{string}' is not accepted by the FA")

+Here we test several strings using the finite automaton generated from the grammar.
+For each test string, we convert the grammar to a finite automaton and check if the automaton accepts the string.

 ### Conclusions and Results